aMoniker/Gush/README.md

 - [ ] Pause menu with options
 - [x] hp bars on damaged enemies
 - [ ] restart from last "checkpoint"? (last trigger point)
+- [ ] mouse aiming and click to fire